Larry C. James

 Larry C. James is an American psychologist, author and former officer in the United States Army.

-James is notable for serving as Joint Task Force Guantanamo's chief psychologist in 2003, and as Abu Ghraib's chief psychologist in 2004.
+He served as Joint Task Force Guantanamo's chief psychologist in 2003, and as Abu Ghraib's chief psychologist in 2004.

 Military career

 Post-military career

 James has also served on the Presidential Task Force on Military Deployment Services for Youth, Families and Service Members.

 In 2008, James was hired as the Dean of Wright State University's School of Professional Psychology.

 In 2008 he published a memoir, entitled: "Fixing Hell: An Army Psychologist Confronts Abu Ghraib".

 A review in the Brooklyn Rail described the book as James's defense against insinuations he was a "torture shrink", and noted: